CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_foods_and_drinks_foods_and_drinks_to_encourage_html.md

 **When your child is between 6 and 12 months, some types of foods and drinks are better for your child than others.**

 To learn more, watch these [videos](/nutrition/InfantandToddlerNutrition/resources.html#videos) from 1,000 Days.

 Healthy eating patterns your child starts now will help promote healthy habits in the future.
-It is important to provide foods that match your child’s eating skills.
+It is important to provide foods that match your childaÌ‚â‚¬TMs eating skills.
 At first, foods may need to be soft and mashed or bite\-sized.
 Visit [Tastes and Textures](/nutrition/infantandtoddlernutrition/foods-and-drinks/tastes-and-textures.html) for more information.

 Encourage Your Child to Eat
 ---------------------------

 Offer your child a variety of fruits, vegetables, whole grains, meats, and yogurt or cheeses.
-Make a rainbow of different colored foods on your child’s plate.
+Make a rainbow of different colored foods on your childaÌ‚â‚¬TMs plate.
 Here are a few examples:

 * **Fruits:** bananas, strawberries, pears, oranges, melons, or avocados.